Muriel Bell

 Muriel Emma Bell (4 January 1898 – 2 May 1974) was a New Zealand nutritionist and medical researcher.
+Bell campaigned for the value of vitamin C and D supplements for children which has subsequently benefited the health of all New Zealanders.
+Dr Bell also worked tirelessly on reducing the rate of goitre in New Zealand by introducing iodised salt.

 Early life

 Bell was born in Murchison, New Zealand on 4 January 1898, the daughter of Thomas, a farmer, and Eliza.
 Bell attended the local school in Murchison.
-In 1907, her mother was killed, and her father injured, in a tramcar accident in Wellington and her father consequently had to give up farming.
+On the 3rd of May 1907, her mother was killed, and her father injured, in a tramcar accident in Wellington and her father consequently had to give up farming.
 He moved the family to Nelson and later became Mayor of Richmond.

 Education

 Bell's father remarried in 1909, and Jessie McNee became Bell's stepmother.
-She encouraged Bell in her education, and Bell studied first at Nelson Girls' Central School and then Nelson College for Girls, where she became Head Girl.
+She encouraged Bell in her education, and Bell studied first at Nelson Girls' Central School, where she won a junior national scholarship, and then Nelson College for Girls, where she became Head Girl in 1915.